Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/xmvZ.md

 Our findings indicate that the solutions identified by the trained LSTM and GRU models exhibit similar patterns to those observed in Vanilla RNNs.
 Specifically, we observed the presence of a normally hyperbolic attractive invariant ring characterized by slow dynamics that eventually converge to fixed points.
 This consistency across different RNN architectures reinforces the robustness of our initial observations and provides further validation of our theoretical framework.

-> 1. In Sect.
-3.1, the perturbation p(x) is not clear enough.
-Specifically, it is unclear:
 > 1. Under what conditions the perturbation function p(x) induces a bifurcation?

 Continuous attractors satisfy the first-order conditions for a local bifurcation; that is, they are equilibria, and their Jacobian linearization possesses a non-trivial subspace with eigenvalues having zero real parts.
 Consequently, any generic perturbation ($p(x)$) will induce a bifurcation in the system.